-- Jurisdictional Limitations.
+- More Jurisdictional Limitations.

-- Geographic.

-- Temporal.
+- Temporal Statutes of Limitations (OCR has one, Fed.
+Courts do not,, State Criminal courts vary)

 - When is a student a "student"?

 - Upon application to the institution?

 - Once admitted to the institution?

 - Once registered?

 - Upon matriculation?

 - What about winter and summer breaks?

-- When is an employee and employee?
+- When is an employee an employee?

 - Exempt vs. Non-Exempt Employees